 But really what it provides is semantically-focused content optimization.

 MarketMuse analyzes hundreds of thousands of pages for any given topic, creating a topic model that reveals all the important related topics that should be covered in an article.
 Unlike other solutions that are heavily focused on keywords, MarketMuse understands the meaning of words and how to effectively position your content as that which a subject-matter expert would write.
+Take a look at this MarketMuse review.

 How can I determine whether our company is publishing expert-level content?
 MarketMuse creates a topic model for any given topic and assigns a content score to your article.
 Content scores are also assigned to the top 20 in the SERP, so you can see how comprehensive your content is, relative to the competition?